-- Central A (or 3) is most prevalent for both Hiders and Seekers - Central A is even more prevalent for Seekers (or Hiders in Mine treatments) - As a result, Seekers do better than in equilibrium - Shouldn't Hiders realize that Seekers will be just as tempted to look there? - RTH: "The finding that both choosers and guessers selected the least salient alternative suggests little or no strategic thinking."
+- ► Central A (or 3) is most prevalent for both Hiders and Seekers - Central A is even more prevalent for Seekers (or Hiders in Mine treatments) - ▶ Hence, Seekers do better than in equilibrium! - Shouldn't Hiders realize that Seekers will be just as tempted to look there? - ▶ RTH: "The finding that both choosers and guessers selected the least salient alternative suggests little or no strategic thinking."

-Hide-and-Seek Games: Explaining Stylized Facts
+Hide-and-Seek Games: Stylized Facts